Understanding Rent-to-Income Ratio Before You Sign

 Factoring in Other Costs

-By preparing for other costs early, tenants reduce the risk of falling behind in the first few months after moving in.
-If your budget feels tight, Credit.org’s I Can’t Pay My Bills: Prioritizing Your Monthly Bills can help you decide which expenses to cover first.
+Planning for these expenses early lowers the risk of falling behind in the first months of a lease.
+If the numbers still feel tight, Credit.org’s I Can’t Pay My Bills: Prioritizing Your Monthly Bills offers guidance on deciding which expenses need attention first.

 The Role of a Co Signer